 Here is a great article to support your learning in becoming a Deep Listener.

-Great leaders are excellent at coordinating action through others by make clear requests to others.
+Great leaders are excellent at coordinating action, through others by making clear requests to others.

 A clear request has 4 components: